 If you only deliver food and you earn less than $75,000, you do not have to register for GST (but you must have an ABN).
 You only need to register for GST as a Deliveroo rider-partner if you earn more than $75,000 per year.
 This is different from the GST rules that apply to Uber and other rideshare drivers, as the tax threshold works differently for people delivering food.

 Apply for your ABN and start driving today.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.